mattCoretex/UVic-CourseSpace/README.md

-# UVic-CourseSpace
+# UVic-CourseSpace-Quiz-Scraper
-Extract questions and answers from SUBMITTED and RETURNED quizzes on UVic Course Space as a preparation before an exam.
+Scrape questions and answers from html page of quizzes that are SUBMITTED and RETURNED on UVic Course Spaces for exam preparation.

-Manual:
+Instructions:
 1. Download the html page containing quizzes and answers.
 2. Put the page into the same folder as the script.
 3. Run the script.